 A maintenance supervisor at a major manufacturing plant recently shared with us, "We were hemorrhaging money on emergency repairs, and we didn't even know it until we started tracking our work orders properly.
 Turns out we were spending almost double what we budgeted for maintenance because we couldn't see the patterns in our data."

 The good news?
 You don't need a PhD in data science to transform your maintenance operations.
 You just need a solid plan and the right tools.
-Here's how to get started:

 First, let's talk about what good work order data actually looks like.
-Think of it as building a house – you need a solid foundation before you can add the fancy stuff.
+Think of it as building a house: you need a solid foundation before you can add the fancy stuff.
 Your work orders should capture:

 Before diving into analytics, ask yourself: what do you want to achieve?
 Maybe it's reducing emergency repairs by 50%, or cutting maintenance costs by 30%.
 Whatever your goals, make them: